Local limit of the random degree constrained process: Introduction

-We will prove \refC{cor:local-limit-discrete} in \refS{subsec:local-limit-extension}, by making the above `time-change' discussion rigorous.
-Although this local weak limit transfer from the continuous time RDCP to the discrete time RDCP is fairly straightforward and not surprising, we decided to include it here explicitly since the discrete time version appears in many papers (so the formulation of \refC{cor:local-limit-discrete} may potentially be more useful in applications).
+We will prove \refC{cor:local-limit-discrete} in \refS{subsec:local_limit_extension} by making the time-change argument of Remark~\ref{rem:time_change} rigorous.
+Although this local weak limit transfer from the continuous-time RDCP to the discrete-time RDCP is fairly straightforward and not surprising, we decided to include it here explicitly since the discrete-time version appears in many papers (so the formulation of \refC{cor:local-limit-discrete} may potentially be useful in applications).